CAAPIM/apim-charts/charts/portal/README.md

 - Upgrade to 2.3.19 is only supported from 2.3.12 chart version in compliance with the Portal version compatibility requirements.
 - Added seaweedfs as s3 storage for analytics data
   - This resolves a race condition that occurs on slower hardware where apim/ingress starts before other dependent services are ready.
-  - This is not ***enabled by default***.
+  - This is ***enabled by default*** via `global.deepStorage.seaweedfs: true`.
-    - This only gets added when you install the Chart.
+    - This is automatically deployed when you install the Chart.
-    - If you wish to enable this and use seaweedfs as deep storage, set global.deepStorage.seaweedfs to true
     ```
     global:
       deepStorage:
         seaweedfs: false
-        bucketName: api-metrics
-        ...
-        auth:
-          secretName: seaweedfs-s3-secret
-        ...
     ```
     - If you are upgrading from previous version and want to copy analytics data from minio to seaweedfs, set seaweedfs.migrateData to true.
       - A Helm install will ***NOT*** data migration.